-At least 85% of a minimum of # children/youth have increased educational aspirations.
+5. At least 85% of a minimum of # children/youth have increased educational aspirations.

-- 1. Education Expectations and Aspirations Scale: A score of 3 (Probably will) or 4 (Definitely will) on at least one of the 5 after high school questions of the Education and Expectations Aspirations Scale at posttest. - 2.
+Education Expectations and Aspirations Scale: A score of 3 (Probably will) or 4 (Definitely will) on at least one of the 5 after high school questions of the Education Expectations and Aspirations Scale at posttest.
 Model-Based (per program model)

-At least 85% of a minimum of # youth demonstrate positive relationships with parents and other adults.
+6. At least 85% of a minimum of # youth demonstrate positive relationships with parents and other adults.

-- 1. Vaux Social Support Record: Increase in total (final) posttest scores from pretest for questions 1-6 or a minimum (final) posttest total score of at least 8 for questions 1-6 on the Vaux Social Support Record. - 2.
-Modified Adapted Parent-Child Attachment Survey (Rochester Youth Development Survey): An increase in total average pretest score to total average posttest score of at least 3.0. - 3.
-Positive Relationship with Parents Scale for Teenagers (Child Trends) (Ages 12-17): Increase in total posttest scores from pretest or minimum posttest total scores of at least 18. - 4.
-Model-Based (per program model) - 5.
-Curriculum Based (per program model)
+1. Vaux Social Support Record: Increase in total (final) posttest scores from pretest for questions 1-6 or a minimum (final) posttest total score of at least 8 for questions 1-6 on the Vaux Social Support Record.

+2. Modified Adapted Parent-Child Attachment Survey (Rochester Youth Development Survey): An increase in total average pretest score to total average posttest score with total average posttest scores of at least 3.0.

+- 3. Positive Relationship with Parents Scale for Teenagers (Child Trends) (Ages 12-17): Increase in total posttest scores from pretest or minimum posttest total scores of at least 18. - 4.
+Model-Based (per program model)